Learn about actual and potential costs

 How risky is the Promotional Products supply chain?

-Supply chain risk is moderate in the promotional product market, thereby hindering buyer power somewhat by enhancing the risk of production delays and increasing the likelihood that a chosen provider will exit the market.
-Suppliers for promotional product distributors are susceptible to moderate levels of risk due primarily to the...
+Supply chain risk is high in the promotional product market, thereby hindering buyer power by enhancing the risk of production delays and increasing the likelihood that a chosen provider will exit the market.
+Suppliers for promotional product distributors are susceptible to moderate levels of risk due primarily to the structural...
 Subscribe to learn more.